 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 Some foods age like wine.
 Others age like a can of SpaghettiOs left in a hot car.
-These dishes once ruled school cafeterias, potlucks, and TV trays — but today, they are considered outdated, followed by “what the hell we were thinking.”
+These dishes once ruled school cafeterias, potlucks, and TV trays — but today, they are considered outdated, followed by “what the heck were we thinking?”

 Here are 10 foods we used to eat like it was normal.